vincent-pli/mcphost/README.md

 - Configurable MCP server locations and arguments
 - Consistent command interface across model types
 - Configurable message history window for context management

-## Overview 🌟

-MCPHost acts as a host in the MCP client-server architecture, where:
-- **Hosts** (like MCPHost) are LLM applications that manage connections and interactions
-- **Clients** maintain 1:1 connections with MCP servers
-- **Servers** provide context, tools, and capabilities to the LLMs

-Currently supports:
-- Claude 3.5 Sonnet (claude-3-5-sonnet-20240620)
-- Any Ollama-compatible model with function calling support

 ## Requirements 📋